Dyster2000/sand-garden-light/README.md

 Open with VSCode using PlatformIO.

+## stock code
 The following files are taken directly from the stock code (originally all in main.ino), but split into different files & classes based on purpose:
-GeometryUtils.cpp/h
+- GeometryUtils.cpp/h
-MathUtils.cpp/h
+- MathUtils.cpp/h
-Motion.cpp/h
+- Motion.cpp/h
-Patterns.cpp/h
+- Patterns.cpp/h
-Constants.h
+- Constants.h

-The following files are new and created by Jason Blood to handle the LED color ring.
-ColorDisplay.cpp/h
+## modified stock code

-The following started from the stock code, but contain modifications to support the new color ring. main.ino
+The following started from the stock code, but contain modifications to support the new color ring:
+- main.ino
-LedDisplay.cpp/h
+- LedDisplay.cpp/h
-Joystick.cpp/h
+- Joystick.cpp/h

+## custom code
+The following files are new and created by Jason Blood to handle the LED color ring:
+- ColorDisplay.cpp/h